ardoco/ardoco.github.io/README.md

 <sub> The links will lead you to pages that contain details about the corresponding papers </sub>
 - [Paper at ICSE 2024](./c/icse24): "**Recovering Trace Links Between Software Documentation And Code**" by Jan Keim, Sophie Corallo, Dominik Fuchß, Tobias Hey, Tobias Telge, and Anne Koziolek
 - [Paper at ICSA 2023](./c/icsa23): "**Detecting Inconsistencies in Software Architecture Documentation Using Traceability Link Recovery**" by Jan Keim, Sophie Corallo, Dominik Fuchß, and Anne Koziolek
-- [Paper at ICSA 2021](./c/icsa21): "**Trace Link Recovery for Software Architecture Documentation**" by Jan Keim, Sophie Corallo, Dominik Fuchß, Claudius Kocher, Janek Speit and Anne Koziolek
+- [Paper at ECSA 2021](./c/ecsa21): "**Trace Link Recovery for Software Architecture Documentation**" by Jan Keim, Sophie Corallo, Dominik Fuchß, Claudius Kocher, Janek Speit and Anne Koziolek